Waveform

 Smooth limiting: Use lookahead limiting (5–10ms) to avoid transient clipping.
 Preserve vocal peaks.

-Low-mid management: If 250–400 Hz is muddy, apply gentle surgical reduction to clarify the vocal.
+Low-mid management: If 250–400 Hz is muddy, apply gentle reduction to clarify the vocal.

 How R&B / Soul mastering specs differ across every major streaming platform.